JUA96/Synthetic_Control_/README.md

 The hope_emu.csv file contains data on these 16 countries across the years 1980 to 2010.
 The data includes the following variables:

-period – the year of observation country_ID – the country of observation country_no – a numeric country identifier
+1.period – the year of observation
+1.country_ID – the country of observation
+1.country_no – a numeric country identifier
-CAB – current account balance
+1.CAB – current account balance
-GDPPC_PPP – GDP per capita, purchasing power adjusted invest – Total investment as a % of GDP gov_debt – Government debt as a % of GDP openness – trade openness demand – domestic demand growth
+1.GDPPC_PPP – GDP per capita, purchasing power adjusted 1.invest – Total investment as a % of GDP gov_debt – Government debt as a % of GDP
+openness – trade openness
+demand – domestic demand growth